Applications for De Ateliers’ programme starting January 2024 is open until March 1, 2023. You can find it here.

-The deadline to apply for the working period 2023-2024 (January 1st, 2023 – August 31st, 2024) is April 1st, 2022.
-Applications are open from February 1st, 2022.
+The deadline to apply for the working period 2024-2025 (January 1st, 2024 – August 31st, 2025) is March 1st, 2023.
+Applications are open from January 1st, 2023.
 The selection procedure takes approximately three months.
-Reviewing the applications takes place from April to May.
+Reviewing the applications takes place from March to May.
 By the end of May we will select applicants for an interview at De Ateliers, after which around 10 interviewees will be chosen as the new participants for De Ateliers’ programme.
-Mid June we will notify you by email if you are invited for an interview for the programme starting January 2023.
+At the end of May we will notify you by email if you are invited for an interview for the programme starting January 2024.
 We will notify those who will not be invited for an interview at the same time.
 Applicants are informed on the status of their application by email.
 Names of new participants are announced on the De Ateliers website early July.

 Due to the large number of applications, it is not possible to elaborate on individual decisions.
 Unsuccessful applicants are welcome to apply again with new works the following year.